1 of 3

 it took me years to find out surfing was "my thing".
 Like rider said he may enjoy snowboarding better but....

-Surfing IS a religion.
-Only a surfer knows.
+Surfing IS a religion. <it’s not just a saying.

 Don't give up if you can't pick up surfing this summer, just enjoy the ocean, being out there and getting smashed.
 Because you'll spend way more time doing that than riding waves, every surfer does that's why only they know the feeling.